The Blade (Toledo, Ohio)

 The Blade, also known as the Toledo Blade, is a newspaper in Toledo, Ohio, published daily online and printed Thursday and Sunday by Block Communications.
 The newspaper was first published on December 19, 1835.

 Overview

 The first issue of what was then the Toledo Blade was printed on December 19, 1835.
 It has been published daily since 1848 and is the oldest continuously run business in Toledo.

 David Ross Locke gained national fame for the paper during the Civil War era by writing under the pen name Petroleum V. Nasby.
 Under this name, he wrote satires ranging on topics from slavery, to the Civil War, to temperance.
 President Abraham Lincoln was fond of the Nasby satires and sometimes quoted them.
 In 1867 Locke bought the Toledo Blade.

+In the middle of 20th century, The Blade was described as "by all odds the most potent political force in Toledo... it wields immense influence.
+It has made, broken and chastened many a politician.
+It has pushed through or blocked many a public policy.
+When it gives the word and applies the heat, Council is normally quick to respond."

 The paper dropped "Toledo" from its masthead in 1960.